How Many Hours of Sleep Do I Need?

 6 min read

-Your age is the biggest determination to how much sleep you should be getting, although there’s no magic number as everyone is different.
+Your age is the most significant factor determining how much sleep you need, although there’s no magic number as everyone is different.
 The key factor for understanding how much sleep you need is to listen to your body.
 If you find yourself groggy each morning, you may need to alter how many hours you get each night.
 That said, a good first step is using recommended hours as a starting point.
 According to the Centre for Disease Control and Prevention, these are the recommended hours of sleep by age group:

 |Age Group||Recommended Hours of Sleep Per Day|